The official blog of the Lung Institute.

 COPD History- The Early Americas

-Beginning in the lower Americas, tobacco was first discovered by the native peoples of Mesoamerica and South America before being introduced to the Europe and the rest of the world.
+Beginning in the lower Americas, tobacco was first discovered by the native peoples of Mesoamerica and South America before being introduced to Europe and the rest of the world.
 Having been used for a while in the Americas, European settlers adopted the practice and quickly brought it back to Europe where it became immensely popular.
 Upon reaching the US, the cultivation of tobacco became essential to the economy of the original colonists as gold and silver became too scarce to trade with Native Americans.

 During the 1700s tobacco became an intensely lucrative crop due to its high demand in Europe, leading to an accelerated value for tobacco within the American economy.
 All of this culminated into enormous growth within the tobacco industry that continued well into the 20th century until scientific discoveries regarding the health effects of smoking came to light.